Meet The Committee

 Ross has also been the CEO of two energy companies and has held a number of roles as Chairman and Non-Executive Director on Boards of publicly listed companies and Government owned Corporations in the infrastructure and energy sectors.

-Martin Parkinson is Chancellor of Macquarie University, a director of Worley, Male Champions of Change and O’Connell St Associates, and a member of the advisory boards of the Asia Society Australia and Thrive Refugee Enterprises.
+Martin Parkinson is Chancellor of Macquarie University, a director of North QLD Airports, Worley, Champions of Change Coalition and O’Connell Street Associates.
+He is a member of the advisory boards of Bain, Fujitsu Australia, the Asia Society Australia, Thrive Refugee Enterprises and the NSW Net Zero Emissions and Clean Economy Board.
 He has almost four decades experience operating at the highest levels of government in Australia and internationally, working across economic, social, foreign, defence and national security policy.

 Martin has been: Secretary of three Australian Government Departments - Prime Minister and Cabinet, the Treasury, and Climate Change; a member of the Board of the Reserve Bank of Australia; Chair of the Australian Office of Financial Management; Australia’s G20 Finance Deputy; and has worked at the International Monetary Fund.